 The campus has substantial open space, some of which is in the flood plain for a nearby creek, but is used for extracurriculars and outdoor learning.
-When the campus opened as Founders in 2016, it served grades K–7.
-The school has been adding another grade level every year, and in the current school year (2021–22) it will graduate its first group of seniors.
+When the campus opened as Founders in 2016, it served grades K–7; in the 2021–22 school year, it graduated its first group of seniors.

 The Founders Classical Academy model started in 2012 with a campus in Lewisville, Texas, and now has schools across Texas and Arkansas.
 The ResponsiveEd charter management organization, which was founded in 1998, also operates dropout recovery and prevention schools, including two in San Antonio: Premier High School San Antonio West and Premier High School San Antonio East.
-ResponsiveEd also operates a unique charter school, the Foundation School of Autism, that provides early intervention special education services for children with autism in grades PK3–1.
+ResponsiveEd also operates a unique charter school, the Foundation School of Autism, that provides early intervention special education services for children with autism in PK3 through first grade.

 All Founders Classical Academy campuses are open enrollment public charter schools, which means they don’t charge tuition, there are no selective admission requirements (unlike magnet schools), and they are open to all students—including special education, 504 plans, and English language learners.
 The enrollment area for Founders Classical Academy of Schertz—and all ResponsiveEd classical academies —covers the entire state of Texas.